 Assuming you don’t outsource backups to a third-party provider, you should decide how much time you intend to dedicate to them.

 Most plugins enable users to automate the process of storing backups, but some may limit how frequently you schedule them or how much of your website can be saved in each.
-As such, you could end up having to save your own backups anyway, especially prior to implementing WordPress updates.🔒 If you don’t want restrictions to get in your way of securely backing up your WordPress site, and you don’t want to be bothered with the manual labor of managing them, carefully review your plugin choices and choose one that will… Click To Tweet
+As such, you could end up having to save your own backups anyway, especially prior to implementing WordPress updates.[bctt tweet=”🔒 If you don’t want restrictions to get in your way of securely backing up your WordPress site, and you don’t want to be bothered with the manual labor of managing them, carefully review your plugin choices and choose one that will allow you to work the way you want to. #WordPress” username=”thewpbuffs”]

 Question: How Frequently Do You Need to Save Backups?